speedyleion/speedyleion.github.io/_posts/2021-01-20-in-source-code-generation.markdown

 either need to manually create an empty version of the source file to get things started.
-Or one can utilize the [FILE(TOUCH <file>)][file_touch] command at configure time. we'll show the [FILE(TOUCH <file>)][file_touch] option as it is a littl more automated.
+Or one can utilize the [FILE(TOUCH <file>)][file_touch] command at configure time. we'll show the [FILE(TOUCH <file>)][file_touch] option as it is a little more automated.

 One issue with generating a compiled source file is that the backend build system, like [Ninja][ninja], will do an initial pass to see what's out of